Dave Sheridan (actor)

 Dave Sheridan is an American actor.
-He played Special Officer Doofy in the comedy Scary Movie (2000), a spoof of deputy sheriff Dewey Riley from Scream.
+He is best known for playing Special Officer Doofy, a spoof of deputy sheriff Dewey Riley from Scream (1996), as well as providing the voice of the titular killer Ghostface, in the comedy Scary Movie (2000).

 Career

 He began his career as an intern at Saturday Night Live during the 1991–1992 season.
-From there, he entered Chicago's famed comedy troupe, The Second City, where he wrote, directed, and produced "Dave Sheridan's America", a multimedia stage show.
-He starred on Buzzkill, a 1996 MTV reality series that featured three slacker buddies staging elaborate pranks and catching it all on video.
+From there, he entered Chicago's comedy troupe The Second City, where he wrote, directed, and produced "Dave Sheridan's America", a multimedia stage show.
+He starred on Buzzkill, a 1996 MTV reality series that featured three slacker buddies staging elaborate pranks and catching it on video.

-Sheridan is well known for his role in Scary Movie (2000) as Officer Doofy.
+Sheridan appeared in Scary Movie (2000) as Officer Doofy.
 He portrayed the character Doug in the 2001 film Ghost World.
-Sheridan also appeared in the 2002 music videos for "By the Way" (playing a crazy taxi driver) and "Universally Speaking" by Red Hot Chili Peppers.
+Sheridan appeared in the 2002 music videos for "By the Way" (playing a crazy taxi driver) and "Universally Speaking" by Red Hot Chili Peppers.
 Sheridan toured with his band that formed in 2004, Van Stone.

 Sheridan hosted a series called Smile...You're Under Arrest! on the Fox Reality Channel in 2008–09.
 In 2014, he portrayed Sheriff Lincoln in the parody film The Walking Deceased, inspired by The Walking Dead.

 In 2016, Sheridan started co-hosting The Dave and Creech Show podcast with actor/podcaster CJ Creech.